lmn0/terraform/README.md

 #Terraform studies

-This is a simple workspace which I am using for studying Terraform platform automation
+This is a simple workspace (default) which I am using for studying Terraform platform automation

 `fmt` flag - this is handy for making the code look readable.